gregoriomarchesini/gregoriomarchesini.github.io/_posts/2025-06-06-movies-clips.md

 ---

-# When acting is a legacy for future generations

 Among the actors that I love the most, there is one man that really changed my life in many aspects ...